- Recognize that diagnostic checks are necessary for any model

 which are distributed as a \(t\) distribution with \(n - k - 1\) df

-There is an easer way to do this without fitting \(n\) different models, where
+There is an easier way to do this without fitting \(n\) different models

 \[ t_i = \frac{y_{i} - \hat{y}_{(i)}}{ \hat{\sigma}_{(i)} \sqrt{ 1 - h_i } } = e_i \sqrt{ \frac{n - k - 1}{n - k - e_i^2} } \]

-and \(r_i\) is the residual for the \(i\)th case based on a model that includes all of the data
+where \(e_i\) is a residual based on a model that includes all of the data

 Some points to consider